1. Identify Owner Objectives

 - Can force non-contributing owners to leave.

-- Ensures survival of the business for the benefit of others.
+- Helps ensures survival of the business for the benefit of others.

-- Results in family receiving value of your interest.
+- Helps achieve the goal of family receiving value of your interest.

 7. Personal Wealth and Estate Planning